nginxinc/nginx-ingress-workshops/Rancher/labs/lab10/readme.md

       <summary>Click for Hints!</summary>
       <br/>
       <p>
-        Yikes - Your website is DOWN hard!
+        Yikes - Your Smoothy website is DOWN hard!
 Customers are getting a 502 Bad Gateway error.
       </p>
     </details><br/>